sqlitecloud/docs/src/pages/docs/commands/list-apikeys.md

 ## Description

-The LIST APIKEYS command is used to retrieve all the APIKEYS created on the server.
-The USER parameter can be used to further filter the result.
+The LIST APIKEYS command retrieves all the APIKEYS created on the server.
+The USER parameter can be used to filter the result further.

 ## Return